PolusAI/microjson/docs/index.md

 - `"geometry"`: A geometry object as defined in the section above or a JSON null value.
 - `"properties"`: (Optional) A JSON object containing properties specific to the feature, or a JSON null value.
 - `"id"`: (Optional) A unique identifier for this feature.
+- `"ref"`: (Optional) A reference to an external resource, e.g. URI to a zarr strcture, e.g. "s3://zarr-demo/store/my_array.zarr".

 #### Special Feature Objects